josuecb/carpool/README.md

 # Carpool
 Android app to make everybody to stay connected with tansit and help each other getting some benefits.

+## Summary
+* Use Carpool to request a ride to you high school.
+* Rides are paid for with points, which are earned by signing up and offereing your services as a driver.
+* Users must pay points based on how many miles they are being driven.
+* Drivers earn points based on how many miles they drive, and how many customers they deliver.

 ## It Uses
 * Amazon cloud storage as web server to store peoples data and location points
 * Google Maps API v2